-We received feedback about the practice from 38 people.
-Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, caring and respectful.
-They said that they were given helpful, honest explanations about dental treatment, and said their dentist listened to them.
+We received feedback about the practice from 14 people.
+Patients were positive about aspects of the service the practice provided.
+They told us staff were kind, thoughtful and helped them.
+They said that they were given prompt appointments when needed, lots of advice and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.